zarf-dev/proposals/0048-schema-update-process/README.md

 ### JSON Schema

-Zarf currently publishes a JSON schema, see the [current version](https://raw.githubusercontent.com/zarf-dev/zarf/refs/heads/main/zarf.schema.json).
+Zarf publishes a JSON schema, see the [current version](https://raw.githubusercontent.com/zarf-dev/zarf/refs/heads/main/zarf.schema.json).
 Users often use editor integrations to have built-in schema validation for zarf.yaml files.
 This strategy is [referenced in the docs](https://docs.zarf.dev/ref/dev/#vscode).
 The Zarf schema is also included in the [schemastore](https://github.com/SchemaStore/schemastore/blob/ae724e07880d0b7f8458f17655003b3673d3b773/src/schemas/json/zarf.json) repository.

 Zarf will use the if/then/else features of the json schema to conditionally apply a schema based on the `apiVersion`.
 If the `apiVersion` is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema.
 If the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.

-### Updating Packages
+### New Package Compatibility

-Once the latest schema is introduced, the built zarf.yaml file will contain the package definition for itself, as well as all older apiVersion that is still supported.
+Once the latest schema is introduced, the built zarf.yaml file will contain the package definition for itself, as well as all older API versions that are still supported.
 For example, the built zarf.yaml in a v1beta1 package will include the v1beta1 package config and v1alpha1 package config.
 The built zarf.yaml for a v1alpha1 package will only include the v1alpha1 package.
-This is done because earlier API versions will always be able to convert to newer schema versions without data loss, but newer API versions may include fields that are not represented in older API versions.
-In these cases, Zarf will still attempt to keep the package backwards compatible, but will make set a minimum required version according to [minimum-version-requirements](#minimum-version-requirements).
+This is done because older API versions will always be able to convert to newer API versions without data loss, but newer API versions may include fields that are not represented in older API versions.

+A new API version may coincide with packages being incompatible with earlier versions of Zarf, but the logic for determining compatibility will be decoupled from the API version.
+Zarf will introduce a new field `build.VersionRequirements` which will be automatically populated on create, and will error on deploy or remove if the user's version is older than the required version.
+See [#4256](https://github.com/zarf-dev/zarf/issues/4256)

 Package definitions will be separated by the standard YAML `---`.
 Currently, Zarf only checks the first yaml object in the zarf.yaml file.
 To maintain backwards compatibility newer packages must place the v1alpha1 definition at the beginning of the zarf.yaml file.
 Future versions of Zarf will check the API version of each package definition and select the latest version that it understands.

 A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
 This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.

-### New Package Compatibility

-A new API version may coincide with packages being incompatible with earlier versions of Zarf, but the logic for determining compatibility will be decoupled.
-Zarf will introduce a new field `build.VersionRequirements` which will be automatically populated on create, and will error on deploy or remove if the users version is older than the required version.
-See [#4256](https://github.com/zarf-dev/zarf/issues/4256)

 ### Test Plan